eera5607/redimop/README.md

 # Redimop

-Short script to resize and/or optimize images on a selected folder.
+Short script to resize and/or optimize jpg and png images on a selected folder.

 ### Dependencies